danalite/pygb/docs/index.rst

     >>> pygb.hotkey('ctrl', 'c') # Press the Ctrl-C hotkey combination.

-    >>> pygb.alert('This is the message to display.') # Make an alert box appear and pause the program until OK is clicked.

 This example drags the mouse in a square spiral shape in MS Paint (or any graphics drawing program):